F5Networks/f5-ci-docs/docs/openshift/kctlr-openshift-routes.rst

 When you use the |kctlr| as a `Router`_, you can

 - create BIG-IP `Local Traffic Policies`_ for OpenShift Services;
-- :ref:`use BIG-IP SSL profiles to secure a Route <route-TLS>`; and
+- :ref:`use BIG-IP SSL profiles to secure Routes <route-TLS>`; and
-- :ref:`add a BIG-IP health monitor to a Route resource <add health monitor to route>`.
+- :ref:`add BIG-IP health monitors to Route resources <add health monitor to route>`.

 .. attention::

-   - All Route resources share two virtual servers:
+   All Route resources share two virtual servers:

    - "ose-vserver" for HTTP traffic, and
    - "https-ose-vserver" for HTTPS traffic.

-     These are the default names used for the virtual servers.
-You can set custom names for HTTP and HTTPS virtual servers using the :code:`route-http-vserver` and :code:`route-https-vserver` configuration parameters, respectively.
+   The Controller assigns the names shown above by default.
+To set set custom names, define :code:`route-http-vserver` and :code:`route-https-vserver` in the |kctlr| :ref:`Deployment <openshift-bigip-ctlr-deployment>`.

-.. table:: Task table
+.. table:: Task Summary

    =======  ===================================================================
    Step     Task